CynthiaCZ/pipeline_at_Larschan_lab/README.md

 <!-- SECTIONS -->
 ## Sections
-Each section, as shown by the colored rectangles in the workflow chart above, contains one or several steps.
-The number in the file names at each step refers to the step number in the workflow chart.
-For a more complete description of what each code file does, please refer to the comment block at the beginning of each script.
+The pipeline is organized into sections, delineated by colored rectangles in the workflow chart.
+Each section encapsulates one or more essential steps, with file names indicating their corresponding step numbers as illustrated in the workflow chart.
+For detailed explanations of individual code files, please refer to the comment block at the beginning of each script.
+Although the data used in the analyses remains unpublished, sample outputs such as plots are included in each section folder.

 ### Processing and Compare Conditions
 <ul>